artmetla/DejaView/docs/analysis/metrics.md

 needs to be specified with the disk path where the built-metrics live and the special string `/` for the virtual path.

-For example, from inside a Perfetto checkout:
+For example, from inside a DejaView checkout:
 ```python
 > ./tools/trace_processor \
   --run-metrics android_cpu \